Stories We Dance / Stories We Tell

 About the Book

-Higher education continually mediates long standing traditions while seeking new ways of thinking.
-This navigation exists as a quiet tension, as institutions respond to shifting and multiple socio-cultural values in their local, national, and international communities.
-Dance in higher education is not immune from this pressure; programs need to consider intersecting obligations to build a more equitable curriculum, meet the needs of an increasingly diverse population, and prepare students for a wider array of dance-based careers.
-Dance faculty are on the front lines of these recalibrations.
-Because of their critical role in stewarding the next generation of dance artists-educators-scholars-leaders and change in higher education, more attention must be given to learning from the experiences of those committed to dance in higher education.
+Higher education continually mediates long standing traditions while seeking new ways of thinking, creating a quiet tension as institutions respond to shifting and multiple socio-cultural values.
+Dance programs, not immune to these currents, must consider intersecting obligations to build a more equitable curriculum, meet the needs of an increasingly diverse population, and prepare students for a wider array of dance-based careers.
+In view of their critical role in stewarding the next generation of dance artists-educators-scholars-leaders and fostering change in higher education, faculty must give more attention to the experiences of those committed to dance in higher education.

-This collection articulates and considers these lived experiences, revealing the inner workings of how dance exists in higher education.
-The autoethnographic essays within this text vary in style and scope, yet each distinctly illuminates the overt and unspoken pressures encountered across one’s career trajectories.
-By unearthing and contextualizing hidden challenges, expectations, and opportunities, the authors speak to possibilities for how proactive change for dance in higher education can occur.
+This collection articulates and considers these lived experiences, revealing the inner workings of dance in higher education.
+Autoethnographic essays varying in style and scope illuminate the pressures encountered across one’s career trajectory.
+By unearthing and contextualizing hidden challenges, expectations, and opportunities, the authors speak to possibilities for how proactive change in dance education can occur.

 About the Author(s)